reflex-dev/reflex-web/docs/ai_builder/overview/use-cases.md

     )
 ```

 Modern merchants and growth marketers juggle stock feeds, ad platforms, and customer-service queues that rarely live in the same tool. **Reflex** lets teams wire those APIs together—from Amazon listings to TikTok ads—then ship production dashboards or scheduled automations with nothing but Python.
-The result: faster decisions on pricing, spend, and fulfilment, plus fewer hops between spreadsheets and BI tools.
+The result: faster decisions on pricing, spend, and fulfillment, plus fewer hops between spreadsheets and BI tools.

 **Examples of apps you can stand up in Reflex:**